link1905/system-design-101/content/docs/web-service/microservice.md

 ### Tight Coupling

-A significant challenge in microservice is **tight coupling**, where isolated services become overly dependent on one another and behave more like components of a monolithic system.
+A significant challenge in microservice is tight coupling, where isolated services become **overly dependent** on one another and behave more like components of a monolithic system.

 For example, when a user completes a subscription purchase,